BIH-DMBS/CLUES/docs/datalist.md

 ## Summary Table
 This table provides an overview of all geospatial datasets integrated into the CLUES framework.
 It reflects the list of datasets retrieved using the default workflow settings.
 > Last update: July 2025
-[!NOTE]
-The default CLUES configuration downloads data for 2000–2025, though some sources offer longer coverage.
+> Note: The default CLUES configuration downloads data for 2000–2025, though some sources offer longer coverage.

 | Source | Feature | Spatial Resolution | Area Covered | Temporal Coverage | Temporal Resolution | Format |
 | --- | --- | --- | --- | --- | --- | --- |